-- Locate the pump as near as possible to the source of supply to avoid excessive inlet pipe friction. - The inlet pipe and fittings should be at least as large as the intake port on the pump.
-Slope the pipe downward to the pump, and do not install any upward loops.
-Minimize the number of intake line fittings and eliminate restrictions such as sharp bends; globe valves, unnecessary elbows, and undersized strainers. - 3.
+- Locate the pump as near as possible to the source of supply to avoid excessive inlet pipe friction. - The inlet line should be at least as large as the intake port on the pump.
+It should slope downward to the pump, and should not contain any upward loops.
+Eliminate restrictions such as sharp bends; globe valves, unnecessary elbows, and undersized strainers. - 3.
 A strainer must be installed in the inlet line to protect the pump from foreign matter.
-Locate the strainer at least 24" (0.6m) from the pump.
-Strainers must have a net open area of at least four times the area of the intake piping, and must be cleaned regularly to avoid pump starvation. - The intake and discharge piping system must be free of all leaks. - Expansion joints, placed at least 36" (0.9m) from the pump, will compensate for expansion and contraction of the pipes.
+The strainer should be located at least 24" (0.6m) from the pump, and have a net open area of at least four times the area of the intake piping.
+Strainers must be cleaned regularly to avoid pump starvation. - The intake and discharge piping system must be free of all leaks. - Expansion joints, placed at least 36" (0.9m) from the pump, will compensate for expansion and contraction of the pipes.
 Contact the flexible connector/hose manufacturer for required maintenance/care and design assistance in their use. - 6.
-ALL piping and fittings MUST be properly supported to prevent any piping loads from being placed on the pump. - 7.
-Install pressure gauges in the NPT ports provided in the pump casing to check pump performance at startup. - Check alignment of pipes to pump to avoid strains which might later cause misalignment.
+Install pressure gauges in the NPT ports provided in the pump casing to check pump performance at start up. - ALL piping and fittings MUST be properly supported to prevent any piping loads from being placed on the pump.

+Check alignment of pipes to pump to avoid strains which might later cause misalignment.
 See Figure 2.
 Unbolt flanges or break union joints.
-Pipes must not spring away or drop down.
+Pipes should not spring away or drop down.
 After pump has been in operation for a week or two, completely recheck alignment.